columbiadsl/TheaterStateMachine/ReadMe.md

 - Contributor access or greater to an Azure subscription
 - [.NET Core runtime(s) 2.1.x](https://dotnet.microsoft.com/download/dotnet-core/2.1) (both ASP and NET Core)
 - [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) (publish operations will be accomplished via Visual Studio)
-- A Visual Studio project configured to connect to a Resource Group on your Azure account.
+- A Microsoft Azure cloud account.

 ## GO

-1. "Right-Click Deploy" the `RavenResourceGroup` project to Azure
+1. Deploy the project to your Azure account.
+    - Right-Click the `RavenResourceGroup` project and select "Deploy->New"
+    - Select your Azure account and subscription, and under Resource group select "Create New" to create a new resource group on your account.
+If that succeeds, you can then click "Deploy"
-     - Create a device named `proxy-multiplexor` in the deployed IoT Hub and copy the connection string for use in the `EdgeProxy` (see below.)
+    - Create a device named `proxy-multiplexor` in the deployed IoT Hub (on the Azure dashboard) and copy the connection string for use in the `EdgeProxy` (see below.)
-1. "Right-Click Publish" the `CloudFsmApi` project to the app service created from step 1
+1. Right-Click  the `CloudFsmApi` project and select "Publish" to the app service created from step 1
-1. "Right-Click Publish" the `CloudFsmProcessor` project to the function app created from step 1
+1. Right-Click the `CloudFsmProcessor` project and select "Publish" to the function app created from step 1
 1. From the swagger endpoint of the app service `https://<app-service-url>/swagger` execute the following
+    - Post the contents of the Scene.json found under the Data folder of the CloudFsmApi project to `api/v1.0/Scene/scene`  (Note: you must post the scene file first!)
     - Post the contents of the Characters.json found under the Data folder of the CloudFsmApi project to `api/v1.0/Scene/characterconfig`
-    - Post the contents of the Scene.json found under the Data folder of the CloudFsmApi project to `api/v1.0/Scene/scene`
     -  Post the contents of the LanternToCharacter.json found under the Data folder of the CloudFsmApi project to `api/v1.0/Scene/lanternToCharacter`
     -  Post to `api/v1.0/Scene/run` - the response should be a 200 with the response body of
         ```json